Mindfulness Based Cognitive Therapy

 How much does the course cost?

 As MBCT is recommended by NICE, those with private medical insurance may be covered for the course.
-We advise patients to check with their check with their insurer.
+We advise patients to check with their insurer.

-The sessions will take place every Thursday evening from 6pm to 8pm, starting on the 14th of September until 2nd of November 2017.
+The sessions will take place every Thursday evening from 6pm to 8pm, starting on the 18th January until 8th March 2018

-The retreat day is on the Sunday 22nd of October from 10 am to 4 pm.
+The retreat day is on the Sunday 25th February from 10am to 4pm (lunch provided)